MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

                 {
                     auto showDialog = [this, args]
                     {
+                        // Set the `Cancel` property to `TRUE`, as we will either silently launch the
+                        // trusted app or display a custom dialog. args->put_Cancel(true);
                         wil::unique_cotaskmem_string uri;
                         CHECK_FAILURE(args->get_Uri(&uri));
                         if (wcsicmp(uri.get(), L"calculator://") == 0)
                         {
-                            // If this matches our desired protocol, then set the
+                            // If this matches our desired protocol, launch the
-                            // event args to cancel the event and launch the
                             // calculator app.
-                            args->put_Cancel(true);
                             std::wstring protocol_url = L"calculator://";
                             SHELLEXECUTEINFO info = {sizeof(info)};
                             info.fMask = SEE_MASK_NOASYNC;